section-engineering-education/engineering-education/content/articles/binance-smart-chain-tutorial/index.md

 In blockchains that support smart contracts, developers need to create crypto tokens that are based on a set of standards.
 This includes building DApps, exchanges, wallets, etc. While Ethereum's popular standard is the ERC-20 token, BSC uses the BEP-20 standard and in many ways, it is similar to the ERC-20 in Ethereum.
 Examples of popular BEP-20 tokens include:

 - BUSD Token: BUSD stands for [Binance USD](https://paxos.com/busd/).
 It is a stable coin created by [Paxos](https://paxos.com/), a tether to USD.
-- CAKE Token: This is a BEP-20 token that controls the [PancakeSwap](https://pancakeswap.finance/) platform
+- CAKE Token: This is a BEP-20 token that controls the [PancakeSwap](https://pancakeswap.finance/) platform.
 - BUX Token was created as a utility token for the [BUX exchange](https://bux-c.com/) ecosystem.
-- SAFEMOON Token: a Defi token for [safemoon](https://safemoon.net/) on the Binance Smart Chain
+- SAFEMOON Token: a Defi token for [safemoon](https://safemoon.net/) on the Binance Smart Chain.

 ### Defining Contracts and Constructor